grezniczek/redcap_pdf_actiontags/README.md

 ## How It Works

-This module intercepts calls to the PDF generating function of REDCap and modifies the data dictionary and/or the data to fit what has been set via the action tags provided by this module.
+This module implements the `redcap_pdf` hook, i.e. it modifies the data dictionary and/or the data to fit what has been set via the action tags provided by this module.
+REDCap then generates the PDF based on these modified information.

 ## Installation